Do you have questions about the validity of a will, distribution or management of assets, estate taxes, guardianship, or protection from creditors?

 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse gaming attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse estate planning & probate attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the gaming attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the gaming lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the estate planning & probate attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the estate planning & probate lawyer's personal biography, firm website, and other relevant information to consider.

 Are you ready to take action?
 The contact form on an attorney’s profile makes it easy to connect with a lawyer serving Saint Paul, Minnesota, and seek legal advice.